 Step 2: Turn “Automatic Downloads” off.

-You should stop receiving the alerts once this is done.
+You should stop receiving the alerts of iOS 11.3 update once this is done.
 Just to be sure though, delete the updates that were already downloaded.